bitcraze/bitcraze-website/src/documentation/system/positioning/index.md

 {% row_image_text_links Lighthouse positioning System; /images/documentation/overview/lighthouse.png %}
 {% row_text %}
 The lighthouse positioning system is our latest method of positioning on the Crazyflie 2.X.
-The [Lighthouse base stations](https://store.bitcraze.io/products/lighthouse-v2-base-station) are used here, and they emit infrared laser scans that are detected by our [Lighthouse positioning deck](https://store.bitcraze.io/collections/positioning/products/lighthouse-positioning-deck).
+The [Lighthouse base stations](https://store.bitcraze.io/products/lighthouse-v2-base-station) are used here, and they emit infrared laser scans that are detected by our {% poplink lighthouse-deck %}.
 This enables the crazyflie to (like with the Loco Positioning System) calculate its own position on board.
 {% endrow_text %}

 {% row_links %}